-In 2011, Dr. Brian Skotko a regular speaker for NDSC conducted a study at Children’s Hospital Boston and found “among siblings ages 12 and older, 97 percent expressed feelings of pride about their brother or sister with Down syndrome and 88 percent were convinced they were better people because of their sibling with Down syndrome.
+In 2011, Dr. Brian Skotko, a regular speaker for the NDSC Annual Convention, conducted a study at Children’s Hospital Boston and found “among siblings ages 12 and older, 97 percent expressed feelings of pride about their brother or sister with Down syndrome and 88 percent were convinced they were better people because of their sibling with Down syndrome.

 How should I work with my children who don’t have Down syndrome?

-- Make sure your children know they are appreciated for the things they help with when it comes to their brother or sister with down syndrome.
+- Make sure your children know they are appreciated for the things they help with when it comes to their sibling with down syndrome.

 - Let your other children know that their sibling with down syndrome isn’t receiving any special treatment when it comes to discipline, let them know that each form of discipline is unique to them.